 Odisha State, the setting for this study, is one of the poorest states in India and is in the bottom quartile of literacy rates (Reserve Bank of India 2017 and 2018).
-Gross secondary enrollment is 77%, below the national average (National University of Educational Planning and Administration, 2016).
-Odisha has a substantial population of minority and tribal groups, approximately 40% of enrolled students, making our study particularly relevant for settings with other marginalized groups.
+Gross secondary enrolment is 77%, below the national average (National University of Educational Planning and Administration, 2016).
+Odisha has a substantial population of minority and tribal groups, approximately 40% of enroled students, making our study particularly relevant for settings with other marginalised groups.

 In Odisha, students start school at age 6.
-Primary school is grades 1-5 and middle school is grades 6-8.
-Grades 9-10 are lower secondary school while grades 11-12 are upper secondary school.
-Grade 10 is a crucial transition point for Indian students.
-Board exams, which determine entrance into higher secondary grades, occur at the end of grade 10.
+Primary school covers Classes 1-5 and middle school covers Classes 6-8.
+Classes 9-10 are lower secondary school while Classes 11-12 are upper secondary school.
+Class 10 is a crucial transition point for Indian students.
+Board examinations, which determine entrance into higher secondary grades, occur at the end of Class 10.
 Students, especially girls, often drop out after completing lower secondary grades.
 Based on the 2013-14 graduating cohort, only 50% of students who started lower secondary school completed higher secondary school in Odisha.
 Some of this excessive drop-out is due to poor schooling quality, particularly for students at the lower end of the learning distribution.
 Strict adherence to the official level of the curriculum causes some students to fall further behind, with learning gaps growing each year.
 Therefore, while grade-specific learning standards are important, teaching to children at their own level to decrease the gap between their own knowledge and the official standards is also crucial and offers an inclusive approach to learning.

 Student achievement in Odisha is both low and heterogeneous.
-Das and Zajonc (2010) find 50% of the enrolled students in Odisha fail to meet a basic international benchmark of mathematical knowledge.
-Based on Utkarsh monitoring data from Hardoi district, no grade 9 students achieved even a grade 8 competency level.
+Das and Zajonc (2010) find 50% of the enroled students in Odisha fail to meet a basic international benchmark of mathematical knowledge.
+Based on Utkarsh monitoring data from Hardoi district, no Class 9 students achieved even a Class 8 competency level.
 In stark contrast, the top 5% of students in Odisha outperform the same group from other low-income countries.
 Improving the quality of teaching and providing additional support to students behind grade level can bridge these learning gaps and raise overall achievement.
-Implementing these interventions in 9th grade, shortly before students arrive at the crucial transition to upper secondary school, could improve their performance on high-stakes standardized tests, producing far-reaching effects on later grade progression and labor market outcomes.
+Implementing these interventions in Class 9, shortly before students arrive at the crucial transition to upper secondary school, could improve their performance on high-stakes standardised tests, producing far-reaching effects on later grade progression and labor market outcomes.